sysdiglabs/promcat-resources/resources/aws-eks/README.md

 Being a fully managed Kubernetes service and due to the restrictions to access control plane endpoint, most of the control plane metrics are not available.

 # Number of time series generated
-A newly created cluster generated about 450 metrics.
+A newly created cluster generates ~450 metrics.
 The number increases with the number of pods and workloads.

 # Attributions
 Configuration files, dashboards and alerts maintained by [Sysdig team](https://sysdig.com/).